-The rural U.S. makes up only 14 percent of the population, but covers 72 percent of the land area.1 In 2010-2016, researchers witnessed the first ever overall population decline in rural counties in U.S. history.2 Rural-urban migration is a fact of life, but this is the first time that the rural U.S. has lost more population than can be replaced by natural population growth.
-Although rural areas account for so little of the population, they have been difficult to connect with Internet access.
-Only 4 percent of urban Americans lack access to broadband service compared to 39 percent of rural Americans.3
+The rural U.S. is home to just 14 percent of the population, but, as of 2017, covers 72 percent of the land area.
+In 2010-2016, researchers witnessed the first ever overall population decline in rural counties in U.S. history.
+Rural-urban migration is a fact of life, but this is the first time that the rural U.S. has lost more population than can be replaced by natural population growth.
+Although rural areas account for so little of the population, they have been difficult to connect with broadband